Estate Planning Attorney Kent WA

 COMPLEX FEES:

 The fee for complex estate planning involving credit shelter trusts, marital trusts, living trusts, and life insurance trusts varies depending upon your individual needs.
-Special Needs Trusts start at $1600 ($2200 for spouses/partners*), unfunded Revocable Living Trusts start at $2200 ($2800 for spouses/partners*), and Credit Shelter Trusts start at $3000 for spouse/partners* ($3500 if an immediate trust).

 Testimonials